projectriff/riff/docs/riff_namespace_init.md

 ### Options

 ```
   -h, --help              help for init
+  -m, --manifest string   manifest of YAML files to be applied; can be a named manifest (stable or latest) or a file path of a manifest file (default "stable")
   -s, --secret secret     the name of a secret containing credentials for the image registry
 ```

 ### Options inherited from parent commands